uoftgasa/uoftgasa.github.io/markdown/index.md

 #### Massey College

-Graduate student residence that is affiliated
+Graduate student residence that is affiliated with but independent from UofT.
+You can find out more about their suite housing on their [website](https://www.masseycollege.ca/about/).

 #### Goldring Centre for High Perfomance Sport